Land defender: Etymology, role and activism

-Role and activism

 Land defenders play an active and increasingly visible role in actions intended to protect, honour, and make visible the importance of land.
 There are strong connections between the water protector movement, land defender movement, and Indigenous environmental activism.
-Land defenders resist the installation of pipelines, fossil fuel industries, destruction of territory for development such as agriculture or housing, and resource extraction activities such as fracking because these actions can lead to the degradation of land, destruction of forest, and disruption of habitat.
+Land defenders resist the installation of pipelines, fossil fuel industries, the destruction of territory for development such as agriculture or housing, and resource extraction activities such as fracking because these actions can lead to the degradation of land, destruction of forest, and disruption of habitat.
 Land defenders resist activities that harm land, especially across Indigenous territories and their work is tied to human rights.
 Yazzie points to the resistance tactics of Diné land defenders and their anti-capitalist and anti-development stance on resource extraction as being highly connected to the longstanding traditions of Diné resistance.

 Activism can come in the form of the erection of blockades on reserve lands or traditional territories to block corporations from resource extraction activities.
 Water and land protectors also erect camps as a way to occupy traditional territories and strengthen cultural ties.
 Land defenders also work through legal frameworks such as government court systems in effort to keep control of traditional territories.
 Civil disobedience actions taken by land defenders, are frequently criminalized and some have argued subject to heavier policing and violence.

 Women are integral to the success of the movement, as they are often land defenders visible at the front of blockades and in resistance protests.